 SAT Fees and Registration

-As of now, the cost of the SAT exam is $46 (without essay).
-To complete the SAT, you will have to pay $60.
+As of now, the cost of the SAT exam is $96.50 without the essay and $113.50 with an essay.
 You can register online at the College Board’s website.

 We hope that this blog post has provided you with all the basic yet necessary information about SAT exams.
 For further information about overseas education, take a look at these blogs that tell you all about choosing the right university, managing your finances, your tests and their preparations and more!
 For any other higher-ed related queries, you can always visit our website.
 Good Luck!